pganalyze/pganalyze-docs/enterprise/setup/index.md

 ```

 Shows the full log messages from the pganalyze container - if you encounter an error screen in the software this will show the details.
 This information will be required when submitting issues to our support team.

-In addition you can access high-level debugging information at /admin, including error messages related to the processing of statistics snapshots.

 ### Appendix F - Updating to a new Version